-In the 2018 California Water Plan Update, the California Department of Water Resources defines sustainability as follows:
+In the 2018 California Water Plan Update, the California Department of Water Resources defined sustainability as follows:

 “Sustainability of California’s water systems means meeting current needs — expressed by water stakeholders as public health and safety, healthy economy, ecosystem vitality, and opportunities for enriching experiences — without compromising the needs of future generations.” (p.
 20.)

-For surface water supplies, DWR’s proposed indicators of a “healthy economy” and “reliable water supplies” only include delivery reliability of the State Water Project, Central Valley Project, and Colorado River Aqueduct systems. (p.
+For surface water supplies, DWR’s indicators of a “healthy economy” and “reliable water supplies” only included delivery reliability of the State Water Project, Central Valley Project, and Colorado River Aqueduct systems. (p.
 37, reproduced below.)

-Full implementation of these local projects and projected conservation in Southern California would not only be consistent with the mandates of the Delta Reform Act to reduce reliance on the Delta, it would result in significantly less embedded energy use and GHG emissions.
+Full implementation of these local projects and projected conservation in Southern California would not only be consistent with the mandates of the Delta Reform Act to reduce reliance on the Delta, it would result in less vulnerability to droughts, and significantly less embedded energy use and GHG emissions.

 California needs water management for the 21st Century.

 This post was updated on April 29, 2022.